 States with the highest risk of tsunamis are Washington, Oregon, California, Hawaii, and Alaska.
 As they do in locations that frequently experience hurricanes, coastal areas in these states often have marked evacuation routes that you can use during an emergency.
 You should never travel closer to the coast, visit a beach, or try to watch for the waves when there is a tsunami warning.
-If you are close enough to see the wave, or on shore when the water quickly pulls back (a sign that a wave is coming), you are too close and in immediate danger; run as far away as fast as possible.
-You should also avoid rivers and streams that feed into the ocean, as they will also be affected by a tsunami.
+If you are close enough to see the wave, or on shore when the water quickly pulls back (a sign that a wave is coming), you are too close and in immediate danger; run as far away as you can as fast as possible.
+You should also avoid rivers and streams that feed into the ocean, as they will be affected by a tsunami.

 If you feel an earthquake in a coastal area, immediately travel to higher ground, as this may be enough to trigger a tsunami.
 However, tsunamis can be triggered by earthquakes across the globe, so you may not immediately know of the threat.
 Listen to the radio and news stations for information about a possible tsunami.
 If a warning is issued, you should evacuate.
 Your school will also pass along this information.

-Up to 90% of wildfires in the United States begin as a direct result of the negligence of people (leaving a campfire unattended, discarding a cigarette in a dry area, or burning trash) or deliberate acts by people (arson).
+Nearly 85% of wildfires in the United States begin as a direct result of the negligence of people (leaving a campfire unattended, discarding a cigarette in a dry area, or burning trash) or deliberate acts by people (arson).
 The remainder start naturally as the result of lightning strikes or lava flows.
 Regardless of how a fire starts, there are many contributing factors to whether a wildfire can be contained.
 These include the amount of moisture in the air (the more humid it is, the harder it is to start a fire), the amount of moisture in plants (the more water stored in plants, the harder it is for them to burn), drought levels, lightning activity, the weather (wind can spread fire rapidly), and the landscape (rivers retard the spread of wildfires).
 These all combine to create a fire danger rating.

 When the fire danger rating is high, it means that wildfires will be easy to start and quick to spread.
 No cigarettes should be discarded outdoors and nothing should be burned.
 If the fire danger rating is low, however, wildfires are unlikely to catch and are likely to be easily contained if they do.
 This map shows current wildfire ratings throughout the United States.
 Wildfires can be unpredictable and hard to contain.
 In 2015, over 10 million acres of land burned, and at least 13 firefighters lost their lives.